viamrobotics/docs/docs/manage/configuration.md

 Components of the same model are supported using the same low-level code.

 - `attributes`: A struct to define things like how the component is wired to the robot, its dimensions, and other specifications; attributes vary widely between models.
-  See the [component documentation](/components/) for a given comonent type and model for more details.
+  See the [component documentation](/components/) for a given component type and model for more details.

 - `depends_on`: Any components that a given component relies upon, and that must be initialized on boot before this component is initialized.
   Many built-in components have convenient implicit dependencies, in which case `depends_on` can be left blank.